Cooper Cares

 Equipment

 Cooper’s lifts and trails are available to guests using alpine skis, telemark skis, traditional snowboards, and certified adaptive equipment.
 This equipment must have metal edges, bindings, and brakes or a leash/retention device.
 Foot traffic (pedestrians) are not allowed on aerial or surface lifts.
-For clarity and convenience, here are lists of equipment allowed and not allowed on the mountain:
+For clarity and convenience, here are lists of equipment allowed and not allowed on the mountain.

 - Alpine skis (with metal edges and brakes)